Intercoin/AutonomousTokenContract/README.md

 # TradedTokenContact
-Contract for issuing tokens to be sold to others, and traded on exchanges.
+Autonomous contract that issues and manages tokens to be traded on exchanges, and transferred between users.
+The approach behind its design is to be radically [decentralized and autonomous](https://en.wikipedia.org/wiki/Decentralized_autonomous_organization).
+Unlike most crypto projects, the initial team and early investors do not sell any pre-minted tokens into the marketplace.
+Rather, the contract itself mints and sells the tokens, organizes buybacks and manages their transfers according to predetermined rules  and parameters which can be easily conveyed to end-users.
+Proceeds from the sales can be shared with the team and early investors, who may hold other tokens that were used to raise funds for the project.
+The contract continues to operate into the future, regardless of any activities by any off-chain teams, companies, foundations or organizations.

+The team

 ## About

+### :fist: Power to the People

+* The tokens wind up in the hands of the community
+* Encourages investment, stability and growth
+* Penalizes dumping and eliminates rugpulls

-### :whale: Incentives for Long Term Holds and Relationships
+### :dollar: Incentives for Long Term Holds, Relationships and Utility

-* No tax on buying, or transferring small amounts
+* No tax on buying, or users transferring small amounts of their balance per day
 * Progressive tax on transferring larger % of balance in a given time period

-### :rocket: Dispensing new tokens only at All-Time-Highs
+* Designed to discourage day traders and counteract whales dumping the tokens

+### :rocket: Selling Tokens into the Marketplace and Distributing Profits

-* All tokens are sold into circulation by the contract
+* All tokens are placed into liquidity at launch by the smart contract
-* Sold only when price is already at the all-time-high
-* Additional tokens enter circulation only when demanded by the market
+* As users buy up the token, contract removes some liquidity without affecting price
+* ETH from removed liquidity is set aside for buybacks (70%) and the rest disbursed to investors (30%)

-### :dollar: Buybacks to Counter Dumping by Whales
+### :whale: Buybacks to Counter Dumping by Whales

-* Proceeds from sales go to liquidity (10%), buybacks (20%) and disbursements (70%)
-* When price falls below threshold, contract buys back tokens and takes them out of circulation
+* During sell-offs, the contract can buy back the tokens and take them out of circulation
-* Dumping by whales leads to smaller token supply, pushing the price back up
+* This leads to a smaller token supply, pushing the price up even more

-### :lock: Locked Liquidity Proves No Rug-Pulls Guaranteed

-* Automatically adds liquidity from sales and transaction taxes
+* With some configurations, the contract can even guarantee the price will never go down

+### :lock: Smart Contract Holds Liquidity: Will Never Rug Pull

-* Specify percentage of LP tokens to burn by the contract
+* The liquidity pool tokens are owned by the smart contract
+* Everyone can be confident that the smart contract will never "rug pull" the liquidity
+* Team and early investors cannot dump the tokens onto the market

-### :fire: Options to Deflate Currency Supply
+### :fire: Options for Hyper-Deflation or Rewards for Viral Referrals

 * Taxes can remove tokens from circulation
-* Taxes can be distributed to liquidity
 * Taxes can be used to pay referral fees to the account who invited you, incentivizing people to invite others

 ### :credit_card: Disbursing the proceeds

-* Contract sells the tokens, never dumping.
+* Contract buys and the tokens in a completely predictable manner.
 * Disburses shares of proceeds to one or more addresses.
 * Those addresses can be smart contracts that handle disbursements to the original team and investors, or for discounts to certain groups.

-### :people_holding_hands: Power to the People

-* The tokens wind up in the hands of the community
-* Encourages investment, stability and growth
-* Penalizes dumping and eliminates rugpulls

 ## Overview
 Once installed will be use methods: